A Rural Capacity Map

 Where is capacity limited?

-To help identify communities with limited capacity, Headwaters Economics created a new Rural Capacity Index on a scale of 0 (low capacity) to 100 (high capacity).
-The Index is based on 10 variables that can function as proxies for community capacity.
-The variables incorporate metrics related to local government staffing, community education and engagement, and socioeconomic trends.
+To help identify communities with limited capacity, Headwaters Economics created a new Rural Capacity Index.
+The Index is based on 12 variables that can function as proxies for community capacity.
+The variables incorporate metrics related to four categories of capacity: local government staff and expertise, institutional capacity, economic opportunity, and education and engagement.
 (Read more under Data Sources and Methods below.)

-Results are available at the county, county subdivision, and community scale in the interactive map below.
-The tool displays data across the urban to rural continuum to illustrate the variability in community capacity across the country.
+Results are available for counties, county subdivisions, communities, and tribal areas in the interactive map below.
+The tool displays data across the urban-to-rural continuum to illustrate the variability in community capacity across the country.
 The inclusion of metropolitan communities is necessary to show the comparatively lower capacity that exists in most rural communities.

-Large portions of the U.S. have limited capacity.
+Large portions of the United States have limited capacity.

-The Rural Capacity Index demonstrates that large portions of the U.S. have limited capacity.
-The Midwest has the most limited capacity (75% of Midwest communities, 76% of Midwest county subdivisions, and 68% of Midwest counties fall below the national median), followed by the Gulf Coast (59% of Gulf Coast communities, 58% of Gulf Coast county subdivisions, and 61% of Gulf Coast counties fall below the national median).
-Capacity is next lowest in the West and Southeast, and is highest in the Northeast, followed by the Pacific Coast and Great Lakes.
+The Rural Capacity Index demonstrates that large portions of the United States have limited capacity.
+The Midwest has the most limited capacity (72% of Midwest communities, 75% of Midwest county subdivisions, and 65% of Midwest counties fall below the national median), followed by the West (58% of Western communities, 44% of Western county subdivisions, and 60% of Western counties fall below the national median).
+Capacity is next lowest in the Gulf Coast and Southeast, and is highest in the Northeast, followed by the Pacific Coast and Great Lakes regions.

-The table below shows, by region, communities, county subdivisions, and counties with Index scores below the national median.
+The table below shows by region the degree to which communities, county subdivisions, and counties score below the national median in the Rural Capacity Index.

 Communities with Low Capacity | County Subdivisions with Low Capacity | Counties with Low Capacity | |

-Sorted by the percent of communities where the Rural Capacity Index is lower than the national median, the 10 states with the most limited capacity are North Dakota, South Dakota, Oklahoma, Nebraska, Montana, Arkansas, Kansas, West Virginia, Louisiana, and Mississippi.
+Sorted by the percent of communities where the Rural Capacity Index is lower than the national median, the 10 states with the most limited capacity are Alaska, South Dakota, West Virginia, North Dakota, Oklahoma, Arkansas, Montana, Mississippi, Nebraska, and New Mexico.
 Summary statistics by state are available for download in the data spreadsheet.
-Alaska and Hawaii are not included in the state rankings due to incomplete data.

 Subscribe to our newsletter!